sciencePeptideDeck

 • Molecular weight confirmation via mass spectrometry

-• Absence of endotoxins (LAL test or equivalent)
+• Absence of endotoxins (LAL test)

-• Sterility testing for injectable-grade preparations
+• Sterility testing for injectable preparations

 Thymosin Alpha-1